Congratulations, Oberlin student: You have worked hard to get to this next step in your academic career. We are proud of your accomplishments.

 Preparing for Graduation

-As your time at Oberlin comes to an end, we want to make certain that you follow the next steps to ensure that you have everything in order to receive your diploma and walk at Commencement.
+As your time at Oberlin comes to an end, we want to make certain that you follow the next steps to ensure that you have everything in order to receive your diploma.
 Review the guide to graduation, from applying to receiving your diploma.
 This guide has important information and action items that should be completed prior to graduation.

 Awarding degrees is dependent upon successful completion of all requirements.
 Check your degree audit to confirm you have completed (or will complete by the end of your selected graduation term) all requirements.
 You should have declared all of your majors and minors before applying, but if you unexpectedly need to make a change, do not let that delay your application to graduate.
 You can still submit a graduation application with pending declarations.